grandeurkoe/python-http-requests-and-api-projects/README.md

 ### Day 038 - Workout Tracker

 This project simulates a workout tracker.
-Use the request module to make a POST request by passing todays
+Get today's exercise entry in natural language form i.e., "30 minutes yoga".
+Use the request module to make a POST request to the [Nutritionix v2.0](https://www.nutritionix.com/business/api) API.
+The Nutritionix API will parse today's exercise entry and calculate the calories burned.

 For a live version, go [here](https://replit.com/@grandeurkoe/quizzler-app?v=1) .